-Definition: Adjusted net profit for the given period (annualised for periods less than one year) divided by average total equity.
+Definition: Adjusted profit after tax for the given period (annualised for periods less than one year) divided by average total equity.

 Explanation: Provides additional information on financial performance and profitability of the OTP Group, compared to its average total equity.